APrioriInvestments/test-looper/specs/Repo_Configuration_Spec.md

 Entrypoint is still this file that has to be somewhere in the repo:

-`testDefinitions.yaml`:
+`.test-looper/config.yaml`:
 ```
+version: X.Y
+os: linux
+variables:
+    ENV_VAR_NAME: value
+    ...

 image:
-    # one of three ways to define the image in which we're going to run.
+    # one of several ways to define the image in which we're going to run.
     ami: someAmiName
-    docker_contents: text_contents
     dockerfile: path-in-repo

-command: |
+generate-test-plan: |
     # some bash code to run that produces the actual test definitions and environments
     # can assume we have defined the following environment variables:
-    # TEST_SRC - path to the current checked out repo, which will also be the CWD
+    # REPO_ROOT - path to the current checked out repo, which will also be the CWD
-    # CONFIG_OUTPUT - path to where we expect the output to go
+    # TEST_PLAN_OUTPUT - path to where we expect the produced test plan to go
 ```
 Example:
 ```
+version: 1.0
 image:
-     dockerfile: fixtures/testLooperConfigDockerfile
+     dockerfile: .test-looper/config-Dockerfile

 variables:
-    PYTHONPATH: ${TEST_SRC}
+    PYTHONPATH: ${REPO_ROOT}

 command:
-    python -m generateTestLooperEnvironmentsAndTests.py  --out ${CONFIG_OUTPUT}
+    python -m .test-looper/generate_test_plan.py  --out ${TEST_PLAN_OUTPUT}
 ```

 test outputs are expected to define the following things: